 2. Some couples do not pick their home state, rather both parties are normally neutral and go along with a state they both didn’t really like, but moved there anyway because they want to make it fair.
 That’s one of the worst things you can do, but it’s better if a couple can resolve to live in one of their home states because at least one person, can receive the benefit of being with family and friends.

-3. When you ask your partner to move to your country/state, you should not give reasons like family and friends because that is selfish.
-It’s obvious that one individual in the relationship is going to have to give up their comfort zone…
+3. When you ask your partner to relocate to hometown region, you should avoid giving subjective favorable reasoning like family and friends because it will send the wrong message that your family/friends are more important than your partner’s relationship.
+Stick to objective reasoning that can benefit the personal relationship and professional career growth opportunity.
+It’s obvious that one partner in the relationship is going to have to give up their comfort zone.

 Locality decisions should be based on the following: how convenient life will be, career opportunities, affordability, and raising a family.
 If proximity to your family and friends are important, then negotiate that with your partner.
 Overall, consider a living situation that can provide the best opportunity to develop a solid, long lasting relationship.

 Scenario 5 – You have dreams and goals while the other is content and prevents you from achieving your dreams

 The distressing thing about this scenario is that most of the time people give up their dreams to be with someone who doesn’t have any goals or dreams.
 If someone loves or cares for you, they should not hold you back on your goals.
 Relationships should be an inspiring and uplifting experience.

 Simply, get out of any relationship that is halting you from progressing in your career.
 You could say ‘I love them and I’m willing to give up my career to just be with them.’
 BUT FOR WHAT?
 IS IT NOT POSSIBLE to have a relationship and pursue your career?
 A relationship is inspirational.
 Does it sound inspirational to exchange a dream for a relationship that desires you to become mediocre?